chimydevs/EcommerceApp/README.md

 - Firebase Auth : Manging Accounts/ Loging in and Registrations.
 - Firebase Firestore : Database for the system.
 - Firebase Storage : To store proucts images and user profile pictures.
-- MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
+- MVVM & LiveData : Separate logic code from views and save the state in case the screen configuration changes.
 - Coroutines : do some code in the background.
 - view binding : instead of inflating views manually view binding will take care of that.
 - Glide : Catch images and load them in imageView.